tianxia56/deepsweep_simulator/README.md

-# DeepSweep Simulator Showcase (Local Execution)
+# DeepSweep Simulator Showcase (Local Single-Thread Execution)

-This repository provides a showcase for generating simulated genotypes and compute population genetics statistics to detect selective signatures, originally designed for a cluster environment, on a local machine in a linear fashion.
+This repository provides a showcase for generating simulated genotypes and computing population genetics statistics to detect selective signatures.
+While originally designed for a cluster environment, this version is configured for local, single-threaded execution.

-## Env install
+## Environment Setup

-*   **Docker:** This pipeline relies on Docker to run containerized tools.
+This pipeline relies on a Conda environment for managing dependencies.

-*   run ```bash deepsweep_simulator_env.sh``` and test each individual tool by:
+To set up the required environment:

+1.  **Run the setup script:**
+    ```bash
+    bash deepsweep_simulator_env.sh
+    ```
+    This script will create and configure a Conda environment named `deepsweep_simulator`.

+2.  **Activate the environment:**
+    ```bash
+    conda activate deepsweep_simulator
+    ```

+3.  **Verify tool installations:**
+    After activation, you can test each installed tool by running its help command:
-    *   isafe -h
+    *   `isafe -h`
-    *   ihsbin -h
+    *   `ihsbin -h`
-    *   xpehhbin -h
+    *   `xpehhbin -h`
-    *   selscan --help
+    *   `selscan --help`
-    *   R --version
+    *   `R --version`

 ## How to use